Paul Galatis

 1. You can completely disable the App Store

 This is a huge win.
-Kids are creative, with many downloading apps they shouldn’t, using them, then deleting them before anyone notices.
+Kids are creative, with many downloading apps they shouldn’t be and then deleting them before anyone notices.
 Removing the App Store removes the temptation and the cycle of download–hide–deny.
 If reducing distraction is the goal, losing the App Store is a massive step forward.

 1. Control the web, or turn it off